 Remember the episode of Friends way back in the day where Rachel made up a crazy story about attending a “regatta gala” while (yes, yet again) trying to impress some guy who wasn’t her lobster?
 Well, today you can enjoy your very own frittata gala with this veggie-filled Summer Squash + Tomato Frittata recipe!

 Technically the “gala” part here is optional, but this hearty & flavorful frittata does work equally well as either a Sunday brunch or a Meatless Monday dinner recipe.
-Even better, summer squash + tomato frittata is naturally low carb and gluten free, so low carb MashupDad was super pleased with last night’s dinner. 🙂
+Even better, summer squash + tomato frittata is naturally low carb and gluten free, so sure to please the keto members of your family.

 Looking for more vegetarian recipes?
 Take a few minutes to browse through the Meatless Monday category for additional dinner ideas.